mimiyin/collective-play-s20/README.md

          * [The Technique Behind Martin Schoeller's Photography](https://www.smithsonianmag.com/smithsonian-institution/the-technique-behind-martin-schoellers-photography-17906064/)
       * Then take your protraits.
 Take at least 10 of each to get it right.
 In a single blog post, show all 40 images, the final 4 you selected and write a sentence for each of the other 36 to explain why you discarded them.
 [Post it here](https://github.com/mimiyin/collective-play-s20/wiki/Assignments#week-9-portraits)
    * Partner up for the final.
 (Link to spreadsheet coming.)
    * Prepare a short activity to try in class.
-[Post links here](https://github.com/mimiyin/collective-play-s20/wiki/Assignments#week-9-presentation-and-play-test)
+[Post instructions by Monday evening here.](https://github.com/mimiyin/collective-play-s20/wiki/Assignments#week-9-presentation-and-play-test)

 ***